Forestbrook/Forestbrook.github.io/docs/azure/functionwithkeyvaultanddi.md

 * Click the **Advanced** tab
 * Click **Environment variables...**.

-Remember to **restart Visual Studio after setting the environment variables**
+Remember to **restart Visual Studio after setting the environment variables**.

-If your account is not configured correctly, you will get an `Azure.Identity.AuthenticationFailedException`
+If your account is not configured correctly, you will get an `Azure.Identity.AuthenticationFailedException`.

 Because you have to restart Visual Studio every time you change the environment variables, you can set them temporary in the Debug Properties of your project, until you found the correct values.